Skip to Content

 Baked Eggs in a Tomato Sauce

-It hails from North West Africa, but now it is a relatively common dish across North Africa and the Arabic Peninsula and of course, the wider world.
+It hails from North West Africa, but now it is a relatively common dish across North Africa and the Arabian Peninsula and of course, the wider world.

 The inclusion of eggs often gives this dish an association with breakfast, but I think this dish works wonderfully at any time of the day.

-All you have to do is chop some veggies, then make a quick sauce, crack in some eggs, chuck it all in the oven and bake it until the eggs are set.
+All you have to do is chop some veggies, then make a quick sauce, and crack in some eggs.
+Then chuck it all in the oven and bake it until the eggs are set.

 Close-up chorizo shakshuka a baked in a tomato sauce with egg, pepper and onion.